Adam C. Pelser

 Employment

-Associate Professor of Philosophy, United States Air Force Academy, July 2016–present
+Associate Professor of Philosophy, United States Air Force Academy, July 2016–June 2021

 Assistant Professor of Philosophy, United States Air Force Academy, August 2013–June 2016